a-gafiyatullin/NSU-FIT/the-3rd-year/network-programming/laboratory_work_#5/src/README.md

 </ul>

 ## Execution:
-To start proxy server using specified port PORT type command:<br>
+To start proxy server on specific port PORT type command:
 <code>./proxy -p PORT</code><br>
-To see more debug info build project in debug mode using cmake or just compile with -DEBUG compiling option.
+To see more debug info build project in debug mode using cmake or just compile with -DDEBUG compiling option.